BRIHI-HOUSSAME/email-sender/README.md

 In `SendEmails.ts`, replace `your-email@gmail.com` and `your-email-password` with your actual Gmail credentials, and customize the email subject and body .

+Note: If using Gmail, enable App Passwords for enhanced security.

 ### 5. Run the Script